The UN General Assembly

 But, unlike a Security Council resolution, it will not be legally binding.

-In an attempt to maximise votes, diplomats have toned down the wording of the text by dropping an explicit demand for President Assad to stand down, according to AFP.
+the wording of the text by dropping an explicit demand for President

-"The aim is to increase pressure on the Assad government.
+Assad to stand down, according to AFP."The aim is to increase pressure on the Assad government.
 We want as many people to back this which is why some changes have been made," one Arab diplomat told the news agency.

 France's UN ambassador, Gerard Araud, said it would show that Russia and China were in a "tiny minority" at the UN General Assembly.